-As a non-EEA (European Economic Area) student you will need a visa to study at Anglia Ruskin University.
-The Tier 4 (General) category is for adult students who want to come to or remain in the UK for their post-16 education for more than six months.
+The Student Route is for adult students who want to come to or remain in the UK for their post-16 education for more than six months.

-These pages aim to identify some of the things you need to think about in preparation for making a Tier 4 visa application.
-For full official guidance from the Home Office please visit: www.gov.uk/tier-4-general-visa
+These pages aim to identify some of the things you need to think about in preparation for making a student visa application.
+View full guidance from the UK Home Office.

 The information provided on this page is meant as a guide only.
 While every reasonable effort has been made to ensure the accuracy of the information, the University shall not be responsible for errors, omissions or inaccuracies and accepts no liability for any loss resulting directly or indirectly from using this information or the information published on the linked web sites.

-If you are accepted unconditionally into one of our courses, Anglia Ruskin University will become your Tier 4 licensed sponsor for the duration of your time in the UK.
+If you are accepted unconditionally into one of our courses, ARU will become your licensed student sponsor for the duration of your time in the UK.

 As your sponsor we are responsible, under immigration law, for you during your entire duration in the UK.
 We must tell the UKVI if you do not arrive for the start of your course, change the course you are studying, withdraw from your course, defer or suspend your studies, or if you do not attend classes.

-Check you CAS statement carefully and report any incorrect information to firstname.lastname@example.org immediately.
+Check your CAS statement carefully and report any incorrect information to firstname.lastname@example.org immediately.